-Start Me Up Niagara has worked hard over the last few years to build a list of programs and resources for our participants and those in our community who know of, or those who are facing, significant life challenges such as addiction, mental illness, poverty, homelessness, and unemployment.
+Start Me Up Niagara has worked hard over the last few years to build a database of programs and resources for our participants and others in our community facing significant life challenges such as addiction and mental illness, poverty, homelessness, and unemployment.

-Here you will find links to resources we provide or other agencies in the St. Catharines and Niagara Region for those wanting to improve their health, increase community integration, and find or stabilize employment.
+Here you will find information on resources and services we provide or contact information for other agencies in the St. Catharines and Niagara Region helpful to those wishing to improve their health, increase community integration, or stabilize employment.

-None of these resources would be possible without the help of our staff, volunteers, our Board of Directors, or the other amazing agencies in our community who work to see that all people are included, healthy, and self-sufficient.
+None of these resources would be possible without the help of our staff, volunteers, our Board of Directors, or the other notable agencies in our community who work to see that all people are included, healthy, and self-sufficient, and treated with dignity.

 Start Me Up Niagara has built out a map of resources and services for those experiencing homelessness, poverty, addiction, or illness in our Region.
 Find out what services are available by clicking here.